-Another complication is called a compartment syndrome.
-The compartment syndrome occurs when traumatic injury causes swelling and bleeding to raise the pressure within the tissues of your body.
-If the pressure is raised sufficiently within a restricted area, the vascular supply to that area may become compromised, and this can lead to serious complications.Watson TS, et al. "Treatment of Lisfranc Joint Injury: Current Concepts" J Am Acad Orthop Surg December 2010 ; 18:718-728.
+Another possible complication of a Lisfranc injury is called compartment syndrome.
+The compartment syndrome occurs when an injury causes severe swelling in a contained part of the body.
+If the pressure from the swelling is raised sufficiently within a restricted area, the blood supply to that area may become limited, and can lead to serious complications.Watson TS, et al. "Treatment of Lisfranc Joint Injury: Current Concepts" J Am Acad Orthop Surg December 2010 ; 18:718-728.